-Paragraphs B28-B40 provide guidance on recognising operating leases and intangible assets.
-Paragraphs 22-28 specify the types of identifiable assets and liabilities that include items for which this Ind AS provides limited exceptions to the recognition principle and conditions.
+Paragraphs B31-B40 provide guidance on recognising intangible assets.
+Paragraphs 22-28B specify the types of identifiable assets and liabilities that include items for which this Ind AS provides limited exceptions to the recognition principle and conditions.

 Classifying or designating identifiable assets acquired and liabilities assumed in a business combination